Fighting Criminal Charges in Massachusetts

 - Most importantly, your lawyer must be someone you can talk openly to and work with from start to finish.

-You can count on our Boston criminal defense attorneys at Brad Bailey Law for aggressive defense and constant support inside and outside the courtroom.
+You can count on our defense attorneys at Brad Bailey Law for aggressive defense and constant support inside and outside the courtroom.
 We can provide you with knowledgeable and personalized legal representation during this difficult and trying time.

 According to the U.S. Constitution, every American has a right to hire an attorney to defend themselves against criminal charges.
 However, many cannot afford the legal services of a private attorney.
 Therefore, the court will provide a public defender, who will be tasked to defend the defendant pro bono (without pay).

 Unfortunately, public defenders generally have a massive caseload, which can limit how much time they spend on each case.
-So, if you are facing serious criminal charges, such as federal or felony offenses, it is in your best interest to hire an experienced and skilled criminal defense attorney who is dedicated to your case.
+So, if you are facing serious criminal charges, such as federal or felony offenses, it is in your best interest to hire an experienced and skilled criminal lawyer who is dedicated to your case.

-What Else Sets Boston Criminal Lawyer Brad Bailey Apart?
+What Else Sets Attorney Brad Bailey Apart?

 - Thousands of clients defended against state charges